zyonbao/ZBLayoutButton/README.md

 Drag the ZBLayoutButton.swift in to your target, initialize it like using UIButton.

-Note:  There are two property should be attention :
+Note:  There are two property should be attentioned :

 ```swift
 var textAttributes: [NSAttributedStringKey : Any]